co-cart/co-cart/readme.txt

 = Can I enable white labelling for CoCart? =

 Yes you can.
 You will have to edit your `wp-config.php` file to add a new constant.
-[Details can be found in the documentation](https://cocart.dev/articles/wp-config-php/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart#white-labelling).
+[See guide for details](https://cocart.dev/articles/wp-config-php/?utm_medium=website&utm_source=wpplugindirectory&utm_campaign=readme&utm_content=readmelink#white-labelling).

 = Where can I report bugs? =